OlgaRomanova0709/Tableau/README.md

 ![Citi-Bikes](Images/citi-bike-station-bikes.jpg)

-## Task
+## Goal

-**Our task in this assignment is to aggregate the data found in the [Citi Bike Trip History Logs](https://www.citibikenyc.com/system-data) to build a data dashboard, story, or report.
+**To aggregate the data found in the [Citi Bike Trip History Logs](https://www.citibikenyc.com/system-data) to build a data dashboard, story, or report.
 I choose different  timespans - summer (June2019,July2019,August2019), winter(December2018,January2019,February2019),also November2019 and November2018.
 I've got summer and winter data by merging 3 months through python.**
-Here is the main questions I observed, but I dived into the most interesting area for getting several anomalies.
+Here is the main questions I observed, but I dived into the most interesting area to elicit several anomalies.
 * How many trips have been recorded total during the chosen period?

 * By what percentage has total ridership grown?